 David Gilliland Proving His Mettle

-And while Mears quietly rides in the back of the pack in a high-caliber ride that he’s done nothing to earn, David Gilliland is quietly proving himself to be a worthy Cup driver after all.
-Back home on the West Coast, the former Yates Racing driver managed to race the TRG Motorsports No. 71 car into the races at Fontana and Vegas, and in Sin City posted a remarkable 14th place finish for the new operation.
+And while Mears quietly rides in the back of the pack in a high-caliber ride that he’s done nothing to earn, Gilliland is quietly proving himself to be a worthy Cup driver after all.
+Back home on the west coast, the former Yates Racing driver managed to race the TRG Motorsports No. 71 car into the field at Fontana and Vegas, and in Sin City posted a remarkable 14th-place finish for the new operation.
 The team is still searching for sponsorship to run a full season (hoping to put a long-term plan in place beyond that).
 But if the last two weeks are any indication, they’ve at least found a driver to build around.

 Yates Racing Carries the Ford Banner

 Even though they released the aforementioned Gilliland, Yates Racing was as competitive Sunday as they’ve been in years.
-Bobby Labonte gave both Yates and Ask.com their money’s worth with a top 5 run, Labonte’s best since a third place finish at Martinsville in October of 2006.
-Paul Menard, on the other hand, would have enjoyed a lead-lap, top 20 performance… had this race been 400 miles instead of 427.
-His late race wreck aside, Menard and his No. 98 team well complemented Labonte’s stellar day.
+Bobby Labonte gave both Yates and Ask.com their money’s worth with a top-five run, Labonte’s best since a third-place finish at Martinsville in October of 2006.
+Paul Menard, on the other hand, would have enjoyed a lead-lap top-20 performance… had this race been 400 miles instead of 427.
+His late-race wreck aside, Menard and his No. 98 team well complemented Labonte’s stellar day.

 Surprisingly, Yates Racing was the leading team carrying the blue oval on Sunday, because…